-The orchids of the genus vanilla is used to produce vanilla flavouring.
+The orchids of the genus vanilla are used to produce vanilla flavoring.
 The vine consists of long, dark brown stringy pods from which vanilla beans are extracted.

 Vanilla originated from Mexico but is also widely produced in Madagascar and Indonesia.
 Like jasmine oil, the oil from vanilla isn’t really an oil but an absolute.